Knowledge Hub

 Why buy a shelf company?

-One of the key benefits of buying a shelf company is that the process can be fast, and the company can be ready to use quickly.
-This can be helpful, for example, if it is needed as part of a transaction structure for an acquisition that is completing imminently.
+One of the key benefits of buying a shelf company is that it can be done quickly, for example, if you need it as part of a merger or acquisition that’s completing imminently or you want to start trading straight away with the benefit of limited liability.

-In summary, this means that once you have bought the shelf company there will be further work to do before the company is suitable to be used for your purposes, such as changing the company’s name and perhaps some of the elements of the governing documents to better suit your company’s strategy (number of directors required, rules around a valid meeting being called, veto rights for shareholders, for example).
-Sometimes a registration agent will make some of the changes for your business as part of the sale and transfer.
+Once you’ve bought your shelf company, there will be further work to do before it’s suitable for your use, such as changing the company’s name, company purpose, shareholders and governing documents to better suit your business strategy.
+Sometimes a registration agent will make these changes for your business as part of the sale and transfer.

 What is the process of buying a shelf company?